https://www.grasslandspsychotherapy.ca/how-we-can-help

 Unfortunately, there are many stereotypes about OCD and what it can or should look like.
 It is important to understand that OCD can look very different for everyone and it rarely looks like some of the examples given on television.
 Obsessions can involve themes of sexuality, violence, contamination, relationships, harm, making mistakes, or losing control (to name a few).
 Compulsions in OCD can be physical (i.e. checking), mental (i.e. getting rid of bad thoughts), avoidance, and seeking reassurance.

 When you say “OCD”, most people think of contamination, perfectionism, and checking behaviors.
-The world of OCD can be so broad.
-When I work with individuals with OCD I often see their relief when I begin explaining the broadness and foundations of OCD.
-It feels good to have someone understand what OCD really looks like for you.
+The experience of OCD is much broader than this.
+When I work with individuals with OCD I often see their relief when I begin explaining the broadness and commonalities of OCD.
+It feels good to have someone understand what OCD can look like in your day to day.
 However, the nature of OCD causes us to have fleeting moments of relief that eventually cause us to seek more relief later on.
 Therefore, gaining certainty about “if I really have OCD” or not is not where we want to focus our attention.
-You may or may not be experiencing OCD but the important thing is that you are getting the support of a doctor and/or a therapist regardless of your level of certainty.
+You may or may not be experiencing OCD for certain but the important thing is that you are getting the support of a doctor and/or a therapist regardless of your level of certainty.